 A cover letter from the corresponding author must accompany the manuscript and should provide a brief description of what was known in the field, the conceptual breakthrough, and the significance of the reported findings.
 The authors are encouraged to suggest appropriate reviewers and are permitted to make request for reviewer exclusions.
 The cover letter should state that the submitted material is original research, has not been previously published, and has not been submitted elsewhere while under review by Biophysics Reports.
 The cover letter is confidential and will not be sent to the reviewers.

 Manuscript should be arranged in the following order: (a) Title section, including Title, Running Title, Keywords, Authors, Author Affiliations, and Correspondence. (b) Abstract. (c) Introduction. (d) Results. (e) Discussion. (f) Materials and Methods. (g) Footnotes, including acknowledgement and abbreviation. (h) References. (i) Figure legends. (j) Tables. (k) Figures. (l) Supplementary data.

 Text components of the manuscripts (a-i) should be prepared with Microsoft Word in double spacing and size 12 Times New Roman font, with all pages numbered.
 Tables should be prepared in Microsoft Word with single space.
 Figures (k) should be converted to PDF format if submitted through email (email@example.com) or uploaded individually through the online submission system (https://mc03.manuscriptcentral.com/bpr).

-As we use Microsoft Word (any editions) in the Editorial office, this is the only permitted format for text.
+We use Microsoft Word (any editions) in the Editorial office.
 File sizes should be as small as possible, with a maximum size of 20 MB, so that they can be downloaded quickly.
 The combined total size of all files must not exceed 50 MB.